Northwest Conference: McIlroy-Lewis All-Sports Trophy

 Each year the NWC awards one of its member institutions the NWC McIlroy-Lewis All-Sports Trophy, based on a points system.
 The award is named in honor of Jane McIlroy, former athletic director of Linfield (1950-82), and John Lewis of Willamette (1947-72).

 In each sport, the conference champion is awarded 18 points, second place is awarded 16 points, and so on.
 The school with the most points at the conclusion of the academic year wins the trophy.
 Football, women's volleyball, men's and women's cross country, men's and women's soccer, men's and women's swimming, men's and women's basketball, men's and women's tennis, men's and women's golf, men's baseball, women's softball, and men's and women's track and field are the 18 sports in which points are awarded.

-Pacific Lutheran has won the award 15 times, more than any other school.
-Whitworth has won the trophy 14 times, Linfield has won the trophy three times while Puget Sound and George Fox have won it twice.
+Whitworth have won the award 16 times, more than any other school.
+Pacific Lutheran have won the trophy 15 times, Linfield has won the trophy three times while Puget Sound and George Fox have won it twice.